MRdvan/survivalGameProject/README.md

 # SurvivalGameProject

+Main idea about this game is the keeping our child alive with loot/craft/fight.

 - Basic movement with mouse.
 - Day&Night sequence (Day for loot / Night for fight).
 - Pickable items and weapons.